Call for an EU approach to packaging waste labeling

 The tidy-man symbol

-A much-needed harmonization
+A much-needed harmonisation

 References